24/7 Emergency Service Available

 A professional plumber can identify hidden leaks, inefficient fixtures, and opportunities for water savings throughout your home.
 We use specialized equipment to detect leaks behind walls and under slabs that would otherwise go unnoticed.

-At Hydro Hero Plumbing, we offer comprehensive water efficiency audits for homeowners throughout San Diego County.
-We will identify problems and provide honest recommendations for improvements that will save you money.
+At Hydro Hero Plumbing, we offer comprehensive water efficiency audits for homeowners throughout Chula Vista and San Diego County.
+We identify problems and provide honest recommendations for improvements that will save you money — not upsell you on things you do not need.

 The Bottom Line

 Water conservation does not require major sacrifices.
-Small changes add up to significant savings, both for your wallet and our environment.
-The average San Diego household can save 30 to 50% on water usage just by implementing these simple tips.
+Small changes add up to significant savings.
+The average San Diego household can realistically save 30–50% on water usage just by implementing these tips.

-If you are ready to upgrade your fixtures, fix persistent leaks, or schedule a water efficiency audit, give us a call.
+If you are ready to upgrade your fixtures, fix persistent leaks, or schedule a water efficiency audit, give us a call at (619) 289-0874.
 We are here to help Chula Vista and San Diego homeowners save water and money.

 Ready to Save Water and Money?

 Schedule a water efficiency audit or get a quote on water-saving fixture upgrades.
-We serve all of San Diego County.
+Serving Chula Vista, Eastlake, Otay Ranch, and all of San Diego County.

 Call (619) 289-0874